Download the course booklet to find out more about Lancaster University, how we teach Criminology and what you'll study as a Criminology student.

 The format of the module encourages cross-referencing between the themes of the module (for example, gender and sexuality are relevant to an analysis of social inequality, and vice versa).

-This course focuses on the crimes that power makes possible.
+This module focuses on the crimes that power makes possible.
 Criminological theory and research has traditionally prioritized the crimes of the powerless over and against the crimes of those that make laws, wield influence and capital or authorize State violence.
-As such, this course will introduce students to theory, research, and case-studies on corporate and white-collar crimes, as well as state crimes like genocide and torture, in order to provide an analysis of the commission and punishment of such crimes.
+As such, this module will introduce you to theory, research, and case-studies on corporate and white-collar crimes, as well as state crimes like genocide and torture, in order to provide an analysis of the commission and punishment of such crimes.

 Is there a criminal justice preoccupation with risk and prediction?
 If so, how helpful has this been to date?

 This engaging module will tackle these fundamental questions and deepen your understanding of why some criminals appear to choose a life of crime: ‘criminal careers’ being the criminological term.

 You will be taught by research-active academics who are experts in the field and you will explore some of the key contributions of research in this area, including work published by our teaching staff.
 For instance, staff research will inform your lectures on the criminalisation of children in care and the issue of ‘onset’ in criminal careers.
 Departmental research will also feed into your study of perceptions of ‘risk’ and ‘risky’ populations.
 A co-authored book (Soothill, Fitzpatrick & Francis, 2009 – ‘Understanding Criminal Careers’) is also used to support this module.

 Topics covered include onset, persistence and desistance.
 You will also critically analyse some of the unintended consequences of research into this area – as well as considering the future implications on criminology of those consequential findings.